semgrep/semgrep/PRIVACY.md

 Using a deterministic hash, however, implies:

-- An entity that independently knows the value of an input datum AND who has access to r2c's metrics data could access metrics for that known datum
+- An entity that independently knows the value of an input datum AND who has access to Semgrep, Inc's metrics data could access metrics for that known datum

-r2c will:
+Semgrep, Inc will:

 - Treat collected metrics data as secret, using application-security best practices, including (but not limited to)
   - Encryption during transit and rest
   - Strict access control to data-storage systems
   - Application-security-policy requirements for third parties (e.g. cloud-service providers; see "data sharing" below)
-- Only correlate hashed data to input data when these inputs are already known to r2c (e.g. publicly available project URLs for open-source projects, or projects that log in to the Semgrep Registry)
+- Only correlate hashed data to input data when these inputs are already known to Semgrep, Inc (e.g. publicly available project URLs for open-source projects, or projects that log in to the Semgrep Registry)

 ## Description of metrics fields